bazel-contrib/bazel-lib/docs/copy_to_directory.md

 Files and directories can be arranged as needed in the output directory using the `root_paths`, `exclude_prefixes` and `replace_prefixes` attributes.

-NB: This rule is not yet implemented for Windows

 **ATTRIBUTES**